mikenguyen13/data_analysis/_book/17-marginal-effect.md

 +-----------------------------------------------------------------------------+----------------------------------------------------+-----------------------------------+------------------------------------------+
 | **Simulation/Bootstrapping**                                                | Uses repeated sampling from estimated distribution | No assumptions on functional form | Computationally expensive                |
 +-----------------------------------------------------------------------------+----------------------------------------------------+-----------------------------------+------------------------------------------+

+: Comparison of Methods for Estimating Variance of Marginal Effects

 When to Use the Delta Method: